zboszor/zesarux/README.md

 * Other features: Visualmem menu, CPU Statistics

-* Includes two easter egg: Can you find them? :)
+* Includes two easter eggs: Can you find them? :)